ItayHaim/Trading-Bot/README.md

 ## Acknowledgement

-This bot is built using React for the client side and Node.js for the server side, and utilizes the ccxt npm package for trading functions.
+This bot is built using Node.js for the server side, and utilizes the ccxt npm package for trading functions.

 ---

-_If you encounter any problems, do not hesitate to raise an issue or submit a pull request._